The Mutant versus the Machine, the End of the Iron Age, and the Galactic Alignment of 2012

 In the dream, he would always find himself at the bottom of a red pit, as a gigantic steamroller—a leviathan, as he described it—would be rolling toward him.

-I compared Jeremy’s position in the dream to the young man standing in front of the tank in Tianamen Square.
-I pointed out a favorite saying in present-day, Totalitarian China: “The nail which stands out, gets pounded down.”
+I compared Jeremy’s position in the dream to the young man standing in front of the tank in Tiananmen Square.
+I pointed out a favorite saying in present-day Totalitarian China: “The nail which stands out gets pounded down.”
 I concluded by pointing out to Jeremy that it would be a mistake to perceive himself as a victim in this situation.
 What was needed was self-compassionate, courageous acceptance of his incarnation into this fallen world.
-I suggested that he think of this as something he signed on for to develop his awareness—boot camp for the soul.
+I suggested that he consider this something he signed on to develop his awareness- boot camp for the soul.

-Later that afternoon I found myself inside a different kind of machine, an ancient brown bomber of a Seventies Saab, hurtling down I-25.
+Later that afternoon, I found myself inside a different kind of machine, an ancient brown bomber, a seventies-era Saab, hurtling down I-25.
 The Saab had a missing gas cap, and gas fumes blasted in with what passes for air on I-25.
-I was sitting in the back seat feeling that the Saab might be a literal bomb, and that my life might end in a fireball of gasoline and Swedish car parts.
+I was sitting in the back seat feeling that the Saab might be a literal bomb and that my life might end in a fireball of gasoline and Swedish car parts.

 Jeremy’s mutant versus the machine dream amplified itself in my mind.
 I imagined I was in the Red Pit.
-The redness seemed like the redness of the red planet, Mars, but the air smelled industrial—an atmosphere of gasoline and burnt rubber.
+The redness seemed like the redness of the red planet Mars, but the air smelled industrial—an atmosphere of gasoline and burnt rubber.
 The pit was a giant crater, perhaps ground zero of a nuclear detonation in the desert.
-Near the center of the pit was a young mutant boy, pale, perhaps naked; he couldn’t be seen clearly because there was a distortion of visual field around him, shimmering energy, like heat ripples above hot asphalt.
-I could feel him staring with horror at the mechanical leviathan rolling up to the edge of the crater.
+Near the center of the pit was a young mutant boy, pale, perhaps naked; he couldn’t be seen clearly because there was a distorted visual field around him, shimmering energy, like heat ripples above hot asphalt.
+I could feel him staring with horror at the mechanical leviathan rolling up to the crater’s edge.
 It was all steel and tractor-yellow, part steamroller, part bulldozer, and part tank, but titanic in size, able to eclipse the desert sun.
 The mutant’s energy intensified with horror and fear of this great machine that sought his flatness.
-A silent scream was forming in him, ready to burst, and the psionic energy shimmering around him suddenly intensified like the flickering of a candle flame becoming the metal- vaporizing jet of an acetylene torch.
+A silent scream was forming in him, ready to burst, and the psionic energy shimmering around him suddenly intensified like the flickering of a candle flame becoming the metal-vaporizing jet of an acetylene torch.
 The form of the mutant boy—large-eyed and pale—appeared blurred and prismatic within the fiercely rippling corona of energy.
-A scream then erupted; it was not an acoustical scream, it was a scream of will and mutant psionic energy, a scream to shatter dimensions.
-In a moment the mechanical titan was pulverized into a smoky dust that vaporized before it even hit the ground.
+A scream then erupted; it was not an acoustical scream–it was a scream of will and mutant psionic energy, a scream to shatter dimensions.
+In a moment, the mechanical titan was pulverized into smoky dust that vaporized before it even hit the ground.
 Fissures suddenly began forming in the red ground, giant crevasses cracked open, tectonic plates shook in massive collision, and the red planet felt as though it were about to explode into dust . . .

-The dream seemed to surround me like a Red Pit, wouldn’t let me out.
+The dream seemed to surround me like a Red Pit and wouldn’t let me out.
 It came at me insistently like the gasoline vapors and blasts of I-25 air.
 Seeking to divert my attention, I pulled out my handheld wireless computer gadget and began looking for something to read.

-Some months before, my friend John Jenkins, who authors books about the Maya, had sent me a link to something Jay Weidner and Sharon Rose had written entitled “Tolkien and the End of Time.”
+Some months before, my friend John Jenkins, who authored books about the Maya, sent me a link to something Jay Weidner and Sharon Rose had written entitled “Tolkien and the End of Time.”
 For reasons of brevity, I will refer to Weidner and Rose collectively as “Jay.”
-John knew I was working on a new Tolkien study, Casting Precious into the Cracks of Doom, Androgyny, Alchemy, Evolution and the One Ring.
-Jay writes about alchemy, and a few years ago I had corresponded with him briefly about a fascinating piece he had written about Stanley Kubrick’s 2001, a film I had studied and written about in the late Seventies.
+John knew I was working on a new Tolkien study, Casting Precious into the Cracks of Doom, Androgyny, Alchemy, Evolution, and the One Ring.
+Jay writes about alchemy, and a few years ago, I corresponded with him briefly about a fascinating piece he wrote about Stanley Kubrick’s 2001, a film I had studied and written about in the late seventies.
 I knew that whatever Jay had written was probably full of insights, and even though this was so directly related to what I was writing, I had procrastinated on reading it for months.
 Now that my life seemed ready to end in an explosion of petroleum vapors, I decided it was time to stop putting it off.

-I began to read on the tiny computer screen in the back of the Saab, and instantly I found stunning relevance to the dream that was haunting me.
-Jay superimposed the end of an age story—exactly what the ring trilogy represents—onto the perennial philosophy and cycle of four ages described by so many ancient mystery traditions.
-John Jenkins had written about this cycle of ages in his book, Galactic Alignment, and we had talked about it some time ago, but the details had become blurred in my mind.
-According to the Maya, the Western Alchemists, and the ancient Hindus, there are four great cycles or ages, each of which lasts for about six thousand years.
-In the first age there is the greatest connection to spiritual light, but that light diminishes by one fourth until we get to the fourth age, our present age, the period we today refer to as history.
+I began to read on the tiny computer screen in the back of the Saab, and instantly, I found stunning relevance to the dream that was haunting me.
+Jay superimposed the end of an age story—exactly what the Ring trilogy represents—onto the perennial philosophy and cycle of four ages described by many ancient mystery traditions.
+John Jenkins had written about this cycle of ages in his book, Galactic Alignment, and we had talked about it some time ago, but the details had blurred in my mind.
+According to the Maya, the Western Alchemists, and the ancient Hindus, there are four great cycles or ages, each lasting about six thousand years.
+In the first age, there is the greatest connection to spiritual light, but that light diminishes by one-fourth until we get to the fourth age, our present age, the period we today refer to as history.
 The Hindus referred to these ages as Yugas, and our present age of darkness is called the Kali Yuga.
 Each age is symbolically associated with a metal.
 The Satya Yuga is the Golden Age; the Treta Yuga is the Silver Age; the Dvapara Yuga is the Bronze Age; and the Kali Yuga is the Iron Age.
-Jay writes: “According to ancient lore the Iron Age is an Age where the world turns to steel, black magic becomes religion and Men lust for control and dominion over both human beings and the very earth itself.”
+Jay writes: “According to ancient lore, the Iron Age is an Age where the world turns to steel, black magic becomes religion, and Men lust for control and dominion over both human beings and the very earth itself.”

-New connections, an emergent pattern in the great tapestry began to coalesce in my mind.
-The Red Pit, the red planet.
+New connections, an emergent pattern in the great tapestry, began to coalesce in my mind.
+The Red Pit, the Red Planet.
 Mars is red for the same reason blood is red: iron.
 A red pit is a pit of iron oxide.
 And what threatens to flatten the mutant in this iron pit?
-A titanic machine of iron and steel—steel merely being the modern alloy of iron.
+A titanic machine of iron and steel—steel merely being the modern iron alloy.
 This recurrent dream showed Jeremy’s incarnational position and that of all mutants living in this time—facing down the machine in the red pit of the Iron Age, like the young man facing down the tank in Red China.
-This dream, brought to me in a party of young anarchists, was a harbinger of the end of the Iron Age.
+This dream brought to me in a party of young anarchists, was a harbinger of the end of the Iron Age.

 Throughout his life, repeated again and again in his letters, Tolkien described our world as a fallen world.
 He recognized that this is a time when the more spiritual magic of the elves had given way to the dense, material magic of technology.
 Tolkien, and his son Michael, had recurrent dreams of Atlantis:

-In the Tolkien mythology, as described in the Simarillion, the Golden Age of Atlantis is related to the Second Age which involves the rise and fall of Numenor.
-As we pass through Tolkien’s ages there is a darkening, densification and externalization of inner spiritual magic.
+In Tolkien’s mythology, as described in the Silmarillion, the Golden Age of Atlantis is related to the Second Age, which involves the rise and fall of Numenor.
+As we pass through Tolkien’s ages, there is a darkening, densification, and externalization of inner spiritual magic.
 Jay quotes Tolkien:

 “All use of external plans or devices (apparatus) instead of developments of these inherent inner powers or talents – or even the use of these talents with the corrupted motive of dominating; bulldozing the real world, or coercing other wills.”